php-llm/llm-chain/README.md

     $documents[] = new TextDocument(
         id: $entity->getId(),                       // UUID instance
         content: $entity->toString(),               // Text representation of relevant data for embedding
-        metadata: new Metadata($entity->toArray()), // Array representation of entity to be stored additionally );
+        metadata: new Metadata($entity->toArray()), // Array representation of an entity to be stored additionally );
 }
 ```